realXtend/doc/netgames/api_complexity_analysis.rst

 post-invocation assumptions of the API and possibly required sequences of invocation [cmu-api_failures]_.

+TODO: Give a brief overview of API evaluation, API usability evaluation by refer to key articles in api_usability.rst -- position API complexity and OP analysis in that big picture!
+XXX

 We do not have external statistics data from hours used for development or reported software failures of games to study.
 Also simplistic measures, suitable for analyzing large bodies of source